rougier/pyd3/README.md

 Note that the generic value interpolator detects not only nested objects and lists, but also color strings and numbers embedded in strings!

+<a name="scale" href="#scale">#</a>scale

+Scales are a convenient abstraction for a fundamental task in
+visualization: mapping a dimension of abstract data to a visual representation.
+Although most often used for position-encoding quantitative data, such as mapping a measurement in meters to a position in pixels for dots in a scatterplot, scales can represent virtually any visual encoding, such as diverging colors, stroke widths, or symbol size.
+Scales can also be used with virtually any type of data, such as named categorical data or discrete data that requires sensible breaks.

+For continuous quantitative data, you typically want a linear scale.
+(For time series data, a time scale.)
+If the distribution calls for it, consider transforming data using a power or log scale.
+A quantize scale may aid differentiation by rounding continuous data to a fixed set of discrete values;
+similarly, a quantile scale computes quantiles from a sample population, and a threshold scale allows you to specify arbitrary breaks in continuous data.
+Several built-in sequential color scales are also provided.
+(If you don’t like these palettes, try ColorBrewer.)

+For discrete ordinal (ordered) or categorical (unordered) data, an ordinal scale specifies an explicit mapping from a set of data values to a corresponding set of visual attributes (such as colors).
+The related band and point scales are useful for position-encoding ordinal data, such as bars in a bar chart or dots in an categorical scatterplot.
+Several built-in categorical color scales are also provided.

+Scales have no intrinsic visual representation.
+However, most scales can generate and format ticks for reference marks to aid in the construction of axes.